 Recordings of class sessions.
-I intend to post lecture slides and recordings of our class sessions on Carmen.
+I plan to post lecture slides and recordings of our class sessions on Carmen.
 These recordings are not a substitute for the in-person learning experience.
-Instead, they are a tool to help those who are forced to miss class on account of illness to catch up.
+Instead, they are a tool to help those who are forced to miss class (e.g., because of illness) to catch up.
 As such, recordings may fail to capture in-class activities, they may be incomplete in other ways, or they be entirely missing (e.g., in the event of a problem with the recording technology).